Bridge: The Bluffton University Literary Journal

 - We appreciate fresh, unique perspectives and imagery on issues.
 We have found that means strong language and word choice.
 The more specific you can be in detail, the less a reader will be wondering what was going on or how that character was reacting to a certain situation.

 - We are open to what our authors submit from genre to form to style to topic.
-We have found that keeps our journal readable and relatable.
-Too, we love discovering new ways of seeing the world.
-What tends to get accepted are pieces where the writers have thoroughly done their homework.
+We love discovering new ways of seeing the world, but we also value work that shows the writer has thoroughly done their homework.
 If this is a topic or character outside of your own experience or background, do in-depth research on that topic and its histories!
-Nothing hurts a piece more than something discussing an important issue, yet it uses stereotypes or cliches or incorrect histories.
+Nothing hurts a piece more than discussing an important issue, yet using stereotypes or cliches or incorrect information.

-- Check your Submittable account regularly!
+- Check your Submittable account regularly, and update your email address if it changes!
 We have accepted authors that never got back to us.
 Then, too, we have accepted authors, signed contracts, and then never heard back about revisions sent out.

 - List all of your contact information in a proper cover letter.
 This helps us get in touch with you if need be.
 Here is a link to a good cover letter example: How to Write a Cover Letter... https://theadroitjournal.org/2019/08/09/how-to-write-a-cover-letter-for-a-literary-journal-magazine-or-publication/ .
 Here is a link to good advice on submissions.
 We recommend following the above for cover letters, however, rather than this one's: https://electricliterature.com/lit-mag-submissions-101-how-when-and-where-to-send-your-work/

-- Go through and copy edit the piece.
+- Be sure to copy edit the piece very carefully before submitting.
 Look for typos and sentence errors.
-Remove any comments from any readers or notations that this was submitted for a class.
+Remove any comments from readers or notations that this was submitted for a class.
 Don't put in your cover letter another journal's address and information.
-In other words, professionalize the piece.
+In other words, be professional.

 - Submit within your proper genre.